Taking Audiences Deep into the Fascinating World of Rare Jewels & Treasures

 Imperial Russia evokes images of a vanished court’s unparalleled splendor: Fancy dress balls, magnificent tiaras, gem-encrusted necklaces, snuff boxes and other diamond studded baubles from the tsars and tsarinas.
 During that time, jewelry symbolized power and wealth, and no one knew this better than the Romanovs.
 In fact, the Imperial era marked the high point of the Russian jewelers’ art.
 For nearly two hundred years, Russian goldsmiths perfected their craft and soon the quality of the imperial capital’s jewelry equaled, if not surpassed, the best that Paris, London, Rome and Vienna could offer.

-The House of Bolin: Imperial Russia’s Brightest Star
+The House of Bolin: Russia’s Brightest Star

 Carl Fabergé has long claimed the role of Russia’s most famous court jeweler.
 Little is known about other Russian imperial jewelers of which at least forty worked for the Tsar.
 The most prominent among them was Bolin.
 Unlike Fabergé who served the last two tsars of Russia, the House of Bolin produced jewels for not two but seven consecutive Russian sovereigns beginning with Catherine the Great.
 And incredible as it may seem almost 100 years after the Bolshevik Revolution, Bolin still continues today in Stockholm.
 Originally from Sweden, Bolin is known as the oldest, still active jewelry house owned by the same family in history.